mingz628/FunGP/README.md

 ---
 ### Smoother

 The smoother class is used to smooth raw data, which is the first step in this package.
 The data is smoothed and converted into a more suitable data type called FDataGrid.
 FDataGrid is a data type from the skfda library, which is more convenient for subsequent operations.
-Users can choose among four methods of bspline, fourier, kernel and wavelet and adjust the parameters for smooth.
+Users can choose among four methods of bspline, fourier, kernel and wavelet and adjust the parameters for smoothness.

 To use the smoother class, follow these steps: